Science, Energy, Health & Environment

 19 November 2012 Space Station Crew Returns to Earth The Expedition 33 crew returned to Earth from the International Space Station, landing the Soyuz spacecraft in northeast Kazakhstan after 127 days in space.

 05 November 2012 NASA Soil-Nutrient Map May Aid Efforts on Food Security, Climate A new analysis led by NASA's Jet Propulsion Laboratory estimates how much the growth of plants worldwide is limited by the amount of nutrients available in their soil.
-The maps produced from the research will be particularly useful in evaluating how much carbon dioxide Earth's ecosystems may be able to soak up as greenhouse gas levels increase.

 01 November 2012 Analysis of Nearly 1,100 Human Genomes Could Help Treat Diseases An international scientific collaboration has produced an analysis of 1,092 human genomes identifying genetic variants that can lead to disease or robust good health.